DanEngelbrecht/sogo/README.md

 ## TODO

 * Decide exactly what is part of core and what is not
-  * Move hash-based lookup of parameters out of code, core uses direct addressing by node index and parameter/trigger index.
-Authoring tool should allow for making "public named" parameters/triggers that can be used by the runtime outside the core, lookup is name (hash) to node + index.
-  This makes it easier to keep core down and remove dependencies.
 * Event triggering - simple "trigger" event or something more complex?
   * Triggers need to be queued - can't have just a "trigger x was triggered n times since last render call".
 Order matters for triggers - start vs stop etc.
 * How do we handle triggers betwen nodes?
 A node should be able to trigger other nodes